higherordinal/FlavorConnect/README.md

 ### Root Directory
 - `.htaccess` - Apache configuration for URL handling and security
 - `docker-compose.yml` - Docker Compose configuration for multi-container setup
-- `export-docker-images.bat` - Script to export Docker images as ZIP files for distribution
-- `import-docker-images.bat` - Script to import Docker images from ZIP files
 - `install-imagemagick-docker.sh` - Script for installing ImageMagick in Docker environment
 - `install-imagemagick-xampp.sh` - Script for installing ImageMagick in XAMPP environment
 - `README.md` - Project documentation (this file)